openxthinking/bullet-docs/docs/customization.md

 #### Custom code
 If you want to update your theme in the future, we suggest that you do not edit theme files manually or you might lose your edits.
 Instead use the `Custom code` section for your custom CSS & JS code.

-- **CSS**: CSS code will be loaded in site's head and will be available sitewide on all pages. ⚠️ Do not include `<style></style>` tag.
+- **CSS**: CSS code will be loaded in the site's head and will be available sitewide on all pages. ⚠️ Do not include `<style></style>` tag.
-- **JavaScript**: JavaScript will be loaded in site's footer and will be available sitewide on all pages. ⚠️ Do not include `<script></script>` tag.
+- **JavaScript**: JavaScript will be loaded in the site's footer and will be available sitewide on all pages. ⚠️ Do not include `<script></script>` tag.

 ---
 #### Theme styles
 All Shopify themes include a selection of `Theme presets`.
 A theme preset is simply a pre-defined selection of theme settings that have been configured to show a particular appearance of theme content.

-Changing your theme's style will affect both the settings and look and feel of your store.
+Changing your theme's style will affect both the settings and the look and feel of your store.

 ?> Some settings will be lost when you change your style, but you will not lose any content from your store.